satanicang3l/notes/docs/generalusage/powershell.md

 3. Can also use dot: `. ./xx.ps1`
 4. If powershell unresponsive when go in:\
    `powershell.exe Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy Unrestricted`

+## Powershell Remote Command

+Need admin access.

+Enable powershell remoting on current machine:\
+`Enable-PSRemoting`

+Once you have the service: Using Powershell,\
+`Enter-PSSession computername`